tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/动态与公告/产品动态_intl_en.md

 <tr>
 <td>Released the SCF VS Code plugin</td>
 <td>The SCF VS Code plugin was upgraded to v2.0:
-The specification used by the plugin was adjusted to the Tencent-SCF Component specification in Serverless Framework.
+The specification used by the plugin was adjusted to the Tencent-SCF Component specification in Serverless Cloud Framewor.
-The original TCSAM-compatible specification can be converted to the Serverless Framework Tencent-SCF Component specification.
+The original TCSAM-compatible specification can be converted to the Serverless Cloud Framewor Tencent-SCF Component specification.
 Node.js 10.15 and Node.js 12.16 runtime environments were added.
 Node.js 10 and later runtime environments were added for cloud debugging.</td>
 <td>2020-06-12</td>